todogroup/ospology/ospo-book/content/en/06-chapter.md

 The potential for integrating OSS training within government contracts is seen as a means to provide both funding for OSS organizations and valuable training for employees.
 This represents an approach to leveraging existing procurement processes to support OSS sustainability.

-# Building an Open Source Foundation for Container Capabilities
+# OSPOs for Container Capabilities

 Content has been curated from the [OSPOlogyLive Apeldoorn Roundtable Discussion](https://github.com/todogroup/ospology/discussions/438#discussioncomment-8620412) and based on the adoption of open source software (OSS) for container orchestration, particularly Kubernetes, and its implications for IT strategy in organizations.